azher-alnabi/anime-stable-diffusion-docker-container/README.md

 ### Work in progress:

 Pull Functionality using `./build.sh pull`.
 This functionality will allow you to pull the latest image once it is available.
 Currently, follow the build section to initialize Dockerfile.
+I need to setup github actions.

 ## Build

-To build:
+First begin by building with the following command:

 ```sh
 ./build.sh build